-We shall find that the optimal titles partition gives as many titles as there are employee types, far fewer than the continuum of output levels.
+We find that the optimal titles partition gives as many titles as there are employee types, far fewer than the continuum of output levels.
 Typically the optimal pure title partition does not give the highest title to all the employees of the highest type, and allows for the best performers of the lowest type (and in fact all types below the top type) to gain a title equal to the worst performers among those one ability rank higher.
-When titles and wages are allocated together, the optimal titles partition changes.
-Secret wages make a difference.
+In contrast, the optimal pure wage schedule has a simple structure: it always gives the same wage to every worker of type i - 1 along with every shirker of type i; with the jump in wage from the i-shirker to the i-worker just enough to compensate i for his disutility of effort.

-When wages are public, the top ability types should be motivated entirely by wages, and not at all by status (though they get the highest status).
+In sharp contrast to the homogeneous case, we find that when titles and wages are allocated together, the optimal titles partition changes; and, moreover, secret and public wages make for quite different solutions.
+We shall show that when wages are public, the top ability types should be motivated almost entirely by wages, and hardly at all by status (though they get the highest status).
 A tiny group of elite performers among the top ability type should get astronomical wages.
-As status becomes more important, the disparity in pay between the highest types and all the other types increases; pay becomes more star like as status becomes more important.
-When wages are secret, there should be only two titles, so that all the status incentive is concentrated on the lowest ability type, and everyone else is motivated by wages.
+As status becomes more important, the disparity in pay between the highest types and all the other types increases; in short, wages become more star-like.
+On the other hand, we show that when wages are secret, there should be only two titles, so that all the status incentive is concentrated on the lowest ability type, and everyone else is motivated by wages.